top of page

 Further research has shown that even brief exposure to someone's voice allows us to form perceptions about their personality traits.
 This study found that listening to a person say merely 'hello' allowed listeners to form opinions about traits such as trustworthiness (McAleer, Todorov, & Belin, 2014).
 This reveals just how deeply our brains are tuned to the subtleties of voice.

 Moreover, the sound of a person's voice can have a powerful emotional impact.
 When we hear the voice of a loved one, it activates our brain's reward system, making the experience inherently pleasurable (Koeda et al., 2013).
 This is why hearing a familiar voice over a phone call can lift our spirits, and why certain songs or soundtracks can evoke powerful emotions.
+Finally, voices play a critical role in our memory.
+Studies have shown that witnesses can be more accurate at recognizing voices than faces (Yarmey, 1994).
+This suggests that voice recordings can serve as potent reminders of our interactions with others, triggering detailed memories and associated feelings.

 Recording the voice of a loved one captures a unique aspect of their identity and can become a cherished keepsake.
 It allows us to remember and connect with them in a deeply personal way, bringing comfort, joy, and a sense of closeness.
 So whether it's a birthday message, a storytelling session, or simply everyday banter, consider preserving those precious vocal moments.
 It is a key part of life story work.
 They are not just recordings; they're audible memories, echoes of connection, and aural portraits of the people we hold dear.